Walking on a Treadmill to Lose Weight

 The ultimate question: how much time should you spend walking on a treadmill?

-Observe the following guidelines to get the most out of your time spent on the treadmill:
+For the purpose of getting the most out of your time spent on the treadmill, be sure you follow the following guidelines:

 Start at a slow pace (about 2 miles per hour) for five minutes to get your body ready for the activity.